davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

-The lithospheric structure of southern California, to first order created by Cretaceous convergent margin tectonics, was severely overprinted by two subsequent tectonic episodes, with the impact and subduction of the Shatsky Rise large igneous province conjugate during the Late Cretaceous and the progressive evolution of a transform boundary in the Neogene.
+The lithospheric structure of southern California, to first order created by Cretaceous convergent margin tectonics, was severely overprinted by two subsequent tectonic episodes: the impact and subduction of the Shatsky Rise large igneous province conjugate during the Late Cretaceous, and the progressive evolution of a transform boundary in the Neogene.
 These episodes have remade the crustal architecture of southern California and the central California Coast Ranges outboard of the San Andreas Fault.
 Using constraints from the Crystal